NicholasLYang/uptointerpretation/content/posts/what-comes-after-hackathons.md

 to get into a good workflow but not cut into their sleep.
 They're also a lot cheaper to run.

+# Competition

 However the issue with hackathons is not just the time, it's also the format.
 Competition, while fun, does lead to prioritizing winning over learning or fun.
+It's what leads to rampant cheating, faking projects and cynical use of buzzwords to impress inexperienced, often non-technical judges.

-Now this is where someone pops in and says "buuuuuut my hackathon has all of these awesome other activites not related to the competition".
-Yes, but the competition is an inextricable part of a hackathon.
+This is usually where someone pops in and says "buuuuuut my hackathon has all of these awesome other activites not related to the competition, only you care this much about the competition Nick".
+Perhaps, but the competition is an inextricable part of a hackathon.
+It's why the event always advertises the prizes, why the event ends with a big ceremony celebrating the winners, why people lie and cheat to win hackathons.
 How many people would run a hackathon without the competition?
 I don't think many people would show up for an event of Jenga, iOS workshops, and junk food.
 Okay, maybe they would.
 That doesn't sound half bad, but it wouldn't have the same widespread appeal as a hackathon.

 Which does beg the question, is it worth chasing that widespread appeal?
 Maybe this was just a blip in the space-time continuum and forever on after, hackathons/similar events will be small events.
 If that's the case, I could live with that.
-There's something to be said about not having festivals worshiping at the altar of big tech.
+I have no horse in this race.
+And there's something to be said about not having festivals worshiping at the altar of big tech.

+# Hacker Clubs

 Back to alternatives, there's of course the hacker club model, basically a weekly meeting where people work on various projects.
 It's